-The Company's medical device segment (EksoHealth) revenue is primarily generated through the sale and subscription of the EksoNR, associated software (SmartAssist and VariableAssist), the sale and subscription of the EksoUE, the sale of accessories, and the sale of support and maintenance contracts (Ekso Care).
+The Company's medical device segment (EksoHealth) revenue is primarily generated through the sale and subscription of the EksoNR, the sale of support and maintenance contracts (Ekso Care), and the sale of accessories for the EksoNR.
 In 2021, the Company moved to a customer subscription sales model and away from a rental sales model.
 Under the rental sales model, the Company offered customers a short-term rental arrangement of its products to help bridge to a capital purchase since customers typically have challenges in obtaining approvals for capital expenditures.
 Subscription sales arrangements, however, bypass the customer capital purchase process, are intended to renew annually, and provide a long-term revenue stream.

 Revenue from medical device product sales is recognized at the point in time when control of the product transfers to the customer.
 Transfer of control generally occurs upon shipment from the Company's facility for sales of the EksoNR, software and accessories.
 Ekso Care support and maintenance contracts extend coverage beyond the Company's standard warranty agreements.
 The separately priced Ekso Care contracts range from 12 to 48 months.
 The Company receives payment at the inception of the contract and recognizes revenue evenly over the term of the contracts.
-Revenue from medical device subscriptions is recognized evenly over the initial contract term, typically over 12 months.
+Revenue from medical device subscriptions is recognized evenly over the initial contract term, typically over 12 to 24 months.